danijeljw/danijelj/source/_posts/2016-05-03-i-will-never-stop-fighting-for-love.markdown

 > You are never truly in love with someone.
 You just accept them as the current person in your life.

-And you know what ?
+And you know what?
 That person was correct.
 100% correct.
 I never truly fell in love with anyone that was in my life.
 I generated a reflex action to a situation and added that to the core of my beliefs and behaviours.
 You could even refer to them as _"The Laws of Danijel"_ which I live vehemently by, everyday of my life.

 So without a moment's hesitation, I jerked into my usual reflex and answered his question in the most poor of methods.
 And it's stuck with me since then how I answered.
-Did I really believe what I was saying ?
+Did I really believe what I was saying?
 Why was it resounding in my memory ?
 Why was my dreams plagued with this question ?
 What was going on ?

 I didn't believe it.
 Not one word.
 Nothing.
 It was all wrong.
-All of it !
+All of it!

 I can't let Jake walk out of my life.
 Not without a fight.
 Not at all.
 I'm going to fight for him until my last breath.
 When I stop, it's because he's not reacting to me anymore and our love has died.
 I can't resuscitate something from the dead once it's gone for good.